-- Slipping occurs when the driven disc fails to rotate at the same speed as the driving members when the clutch is engaged.
-This condition occurs when the pressure plate fails to hold the disc tight against the face of the flywheel.
+Slipping occurs when the disc fails to rotate at the same speed as the driving members when the clutch is engaged.
+Essentially it is when the pressure plate fails to hold the disc tight against the face of the flywheel.

 - Normal wear of the clutch lining causes the free travel of the clutch linkage to decrease, creating the need for adjustment.

 - Improper clutch adjustment can cause slippage by keeping the release bearing in contact with the pressure plate which can cause the pressure plate to be in a slightly released position.

 - Binding linkages prevents pressure plate from exerting full pressure against disc.
 Inspect release mechanisms for rusted, bent, misaligned, sticking, or damage components.
 Wiggle release fork to check for free play.
 Also broken motor mounts can causing binding linkages from excessive engine movement.